Le Fanu House: History

 In 2022, mining magnate Andrew Forrest purchased the house from Wyatt.

 Architecture

-According to Aussie Heritage, the house was originally known as Banksia, and was built as the private residence of Henry Diggins Holmes and his wife Marion.
-"Large residence of dressed limestone, now roofed in asbestos.
-Gables on all four sides have Tudor details.
-On south-east is a bay window with conical turret topped with elegant finial.
-Surrounding verandahs supported on simple square timber posts.
-Garden enclosed by limestone wall.
-There is a lower floor on north side."
+According to Aussie Heritage, the house was originally known as Banksia, was built as the private residence of Henry Diggins Holmes and his wife Marion, and described as:

-The house is described as being in Federation Style, with a Queen Anne turret, in an otherwise Romanesque form.
+The house is categorised as being in Federation Style, with a Queen Anne turret, in an otherwise Romanesque form.

 Heritage value

 Le Fanu House was classified by the National Trust of Australia (WA) on 12 May 1975 and permanently listed on the Register of the National Estate on 28 September 1982.
 The building(s) were also included on the Town of Cottesloe's Municipal Inventory on 30 September 1995 and were permanently listed on the State Register of Heritage Places on 7 January 2000 by the Heritage Council of Western Australia.